 With increasing adoption of Unix on larger computers in the 1980s, Andrew Tannenbaum had created a smaller alternative, Minix, to use in teaching students the principles of Unix.
 In 1991 a computing student at Helsinki University, Linus Torvalds, became so impatient waiting to get onto the university computer that he used Minix as the starting point for building his own operating system which, with the help of the systems administrator at the university, who called it ‘Linux,’ he put on the Internet.
 Within 36 hours he had people contacting him and within 18 months they had developed a kernel which worked well enough with the software which the universities and Richard Stallman and his colleagues had developed to make it a viable system for use on PCs using Intel processors.
 A contributory factor was the GPL (General Public License) created by the Free Software Foundation which facilitated collaboration among developers.

 Among those who spotted its potential were Patrick Volkerding who released Slackware on 17 July 1993 and Debbie and Ian Murdoch, whose Debian distribution (17 September 1993) underpins most desktop Linux systems.
 Volunteers continue to maintain and develop Debian which remains the most popular basis for Linux distributions, including Ubuntu, the most popular.
-Another was the German company S.u.S.E. (now SUSE) which distributed Softlanding Linux System and Slackware before creating a German version of Slackware in 1994 and their own distribution in 1996.5 Along with RedHat, a US company set up in 1993 to distribute Linux, they work closely with IBM to offer Linux to business customers.
+Another was the German company S.u.S.E. (now SUSE) which distributed Softlanding Linux System and Slackware before creating a German version of Slackware in 1994 and their own distribution in 1996.5 Along with RedHat, a US company set up in 1993 to distribute Linux and now part of IBM, they are among the companies supporting Linux for business customers.